Lora-Yagnasree/HR4U/readme.md

   - Login Timestamps: This enables auditing of login events and monitoring for unusual activity.
   - Session Timeout Implementation: Utilizes session expiry settings and middleware logic to monitor user activity time, automatically invalidating sessions after the idle timeout period.
 - **Login History Auto-Cleanup**
   - Retention Rule: Login history records are auto-deleted every 18 hours.
-- Deduplication:
-- If a user logs in multiple times on same device within a day → stored only once.
-- If logged in from different devices within a day → each unique device is recorded
+  - Deduplication: If a user logs in multiple times on same device within a day → stored only once.
+If logged in from different devices within a day → each unique device is recorded

 ## Security Upgrades

-- **Sensitive Data Encryption with Cryptography**
+- **Sensitive Data Encryption with Cryptography:**
   - HR4U v2.0 uses the Python cryptography library to encrypt sensitive employee fields such as:
    1. UAN Number
    2. PAN Number
    3. Aadhaar Number
    4. Bank Account Number

 - **Implementation**
   - These fields are encrypted at rest in the database using field-level encryption via the django-cryptography package.
 Encryption keys are securely managed via environment variables.
 The encryption mechanism uses strong symmetric encryption algorithms (AES-256) ensuring confidentiality even if the database is compromised.

 - **Installation**
   - Install the cryptography package with pip before running the project: pip install cryptography.

 ## Profile & Cover Picture Enhancements
    - Resolved issues related to profile picture uploads and display to ensure consistent user experience.
    - Introduced the EmployeeMedia model to manage profile and cover images efficiently.
    - New users receive default profile and cover pictures set to the AIHR4U logos, which can be updated by users anytime.
    - Improved media handling and storage ensuring reliable image upload, retrieval, and display across the platform.

 ## New Pages Added